Ing140943/refactoring/README.md

         alert.setHeaderText(setHeaderText);
     }
  ```
- Benefit: clean code and more easy to read.
+ * Benefits:
+      - Code get more clean
+      - Code is more readable
+      - Eliminates duplication of variable alert